alinaqi/reachgenie/docs/workflows.md

    - Gets leads with phone numbers from the company
    - For each lead:
      - Generates company insights using Perplexity service
+     - Uses enriched product data when available for call script generation
+     - Leverages product enrichment data for detailed product features, value proposition, and competitive advantages
-     - Generates personalized call script using OpenAI
+     - Generates personalized call script using OpenAI with both company insights and product enrichment data
      - Creates call record in database
      - Initiates call using Bland AI service with generated script
      - Updates call record with Bland call ID and details